How can I manage multiple age limits for my visitors?

 To manage your visitors and ensure they are at least a particular age (typically 21), simply use Minimum Age Limit.
 Any visitor scanned that is below the Minimum Age Limit will result in an Underage alert and cause the scan result to show FAILED.

 However, if you are using VeriScan to manage guests of multiple ages, you can also use Restricted Age Limit.
-Any visitor scanned that is at least as old as the Restricted Age Limit, but is younger than the Minimum Age Limit will result in the scan result of FLAGGED.
+Any visitor scanned that is at least as old as the Minimum Age Limit, but is younger than the Restricted Age Limit will result in the scan result of FLAGGED.

-You can manage these and other alerts in the VeriScan Cloud portal in Settings > Local Settings > Alerts tab.
+You can manage these and other alerts in the VeriScan Cloud portal in Settings > Local Settings > Alerts tab by selecting More Settings next to Age Limits.

 Why is this useful?